Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Reducing the Risks of Phishing Attacks

-There is no 100-percent protection from any security risk, but here are solid methods that can stack the odds in your favor:
+There is no 100 percent protection from any security risk, but here are reliable methods that can stack the odds in your favor:

 Keep Your Trigger Finger on Hold

-If you get an email or a text message that asks you to click on a link or open an attachment, STOP.
+STOP if you get an email or a text message asking you to click on a link or open an attachment.
 Then ask yourself, “Do I have an account with the company or know the person that contacted me?”

 If the answer is no: